hamzakhan17/hamzakhan17/README.md

-- 👋 Hi, I’m @hamzakhan17
+- 👋 Hi, I’m hamzakhan17
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Scientist
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Diploma in Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects and other help needed
-- 📫 How to reach me ...
+- 📫 How to reach me via github, linkedin and other social media platforms

 <!---
 hamzakhan17/hamzakhan17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.